cesaregarza/SplatTop/LOCALIZING.md

 3. **Consistency**: Maintain consistency in terminology and style across all translations.
 4. **Top 500**: If it makes sense in the target language, please translate `Top 500` to the equivalent term in the target language.
 If there is no compact terminology for `Top 500` in the target language that sounds better, you can keep it as `Top 500`.
 Use your best judgment.
 5. **FAQ**: The FAQ section contains formatting in HTML.
 This might be challenging to translate if you don't have experience with HTML.
 If this is the case, feel free to use Markdown formatting or some other format that you are comfortable with.
 We will do the necessary formatting on our end and show you the final result for approval.
+6. **splatoonLanguageKey**: This is the internal reference language key.
+Refer to the appropriate language key from [this link](https://github.com/Leanny/splat3/tree/main/data/language).

 ### Steps to Contribute